 Motor and transmission mounts differ from suspension bushings when it comes to choosing hardness because the engine is the main source of vibration.
 Harder motor and trans mounts will transmit more vibration at idle into the vehicle's cabin.
 The harder the mounts, the more vibration at idle you will feel.
 If increased vibration is a concern then we recommend our 80A black polyurethane mounts.
 They are slightly stiffer than OEM rubber mounts so a small increase in vibration at idle may be noticeable at first but it typically becomes less apparent over a short amount of time driving.

-We recommend either matching the hardness of your motor and trans mounts or choosing harder motor mounts with softer trans mounts.
+Important: We recommend either matching the hardness of your motor and trans mounts or choosing harder motor mounts with softer trans mounts.
 Installing harder trans mounts with softer motor mounts will result in more vibration being transferred through the trans mounts.
 It also puts a lot of extra load on the trans mounts and the transmission mounting points because the weight of the engine moving around on the softer motor mounts is being directed to the harder trans mounts.

-NVH from motor / trans mounts vs suspension bushings?
+NVH from motor / trans mounts vs suspension bushings

 The goal of stiffening up the motor and transmission mounts is to reduce the movement of the drivetrain.
 This results in better handling and more power being directed toward the wheels.
 Motor and trans mounts are the most responsible parts for transmitting NVH (noise, vibration, harmonics) into the vehicle’s cabin.
 In other words, the harder you make the motor and trans mounts, the more vibration you will feel.

 Suspension bushings are much more forgiving in regard to NVH.
 Most of the road noise and bumps are dealt with by your springs and shocks.
 Stationary mounting bushings such as subframe and differential bushings can be very stiff without noticing much of a difference in ride harshness.
-Rotational bushings such as control arm and trailing arm bushings are a little more noticeable the stiffer you go but still do not significantly impact ride quality for the performance minded driver.
+Rotational bushings such as control arm and trailing arm bushings are a little more noticeable the stiffer you go but still do not significantly impact ride comfort for the performance minded driver.

 For a high performance street car, we generally recommend our 80A motor and trans mounts and our 95A suspension bushings.
 This combination will minimize NVH and reduce drivetrain movement as well as significantly improve the vehicle’s handling by stiffening up the suspension bushings.